shiftkey/review-queue/README.md

 ## Installation

-After installing the repository you'll need to run `yarn` to install the dependencies it requires:
+Currently this is only usable from source, so you'll need to clone this repository and run `yarn` to install the dependencies it requires:

 ```shellsession
 $ yarn